-CCS ONLINE
+CCS Online

 CCS Online is a program for students who plan to complete their educational goals by taking courses primarily or entirely online.
 Both SCC and SFCC offer a variety of certificate and degree programs students can take without traveling to campus.
-Using the Internet, students enroll in the same high quality courses taught by experienced instructors on campus.
+Online students are assigned a student success coach who is dedicated to supporting online learners: